samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 export default Route.extend({
   auth: service('auth'),
   beforeModel() {
-    const auth = get(this, 'auth');

-    auth
-      .handleAuthentication() // stores access_token and expires_at in sessionStorage
+    // check if we are authenticated
+    // parse the url hash that comes back from auth0
+    // if authenticated on login, redirect to the dashboard get(this, 'auth')
+      .handleAuthentication()
-      .then(() => {
+      .then(() => this.transitionTo('/dashboard'));
-        this.transitionTo('/dashboard');
-      });
   },
 });
 ```

 ## Adding an Authenticated Dashboard

 The user, once authenticated, needs to be redirected to the dashboard.
-In our dashboard we will see the `login` button change to the user's name and the `logout` button and also a randomly-generated number that shows their faux bank account balance.
-We want that number safe and secure, right?
+In our dashboard we will see the `login` button change to the user's name, the `logout` button, the `dashboard` button, and also a randomly-generated number that shows their faux bank account balance.
+We want that number secure, right?

 Create a controller for the dashboard and also a template.